 The data sync delay meant drivers sat for 15 to 20 minutes waiting to receive the shipment details they needed to get to work on their next delivery.
 Without a current, accurate view of data, shippers struggled to optimize fleets.
 The Inelo engineering team realized it needed a real-time solution.

-The team started evaluating automatic synchronization services such as MongoDB Realm Sync.
+The team started evaluating automatic synchronization services such as MongoDB Atlas Device Sync.
 Automated data sync would allow Inelo to transmit data between the on-board computers and the web application almost instantaneously, without writing thousands of lines of boilerplate code and complex conflict resolution logic.

-The Inelo team was already familiar with Realm as they used the Realm Mobile Database for offline, client-side storage in GBox Assist – so it was a natural choice for the team.
+The Inelo team was already familiar with Realm as they used the Realm for offline, client-side storage in GBox Assist – so it was a natural choice for the team.

 The development team is also thrilled to expand how they’re using MongoDB.
 Grajcarek stated, “We like MongoDB.
 It’s intuitive for our developers, and we migrate our data to MongoDB and Atlas from relational databases whenever we can.”